Louis Brandeis: Packer Corporation v. Utah (1932) – Captive audience and free speech

 In Packer Corporation v.
 Utah (1932), Brandeis was to advance an exception to the right of free speech.
 In this case, a unanimous Court, led by Brandeis, found a clear distinction between advertising placed in newspapers and magazines with those placed on public billboards.
 The case was a notable exception and dealt with a conflict between widespread First Amendment rights with the public's right of privacy and advanced a theory of the "captive audience."
 Brandeis delivered the opinion of the Court to advance privacy interests:

 Burnet v.
 Coronado Oil & Gas Co.
 (1932) – Stare decisis

-Brandeis forever changed the way Americans think about stare decisis, one of the most distinctive principles of the common law legal system.
+Brandeis forever changed the way people think about stare decisis, one of the most distinctive principles of the common law legal system.
 In his widely cited dissenting opinion in Burnet v.
 Coronado Oil & Gas Co.
 (1932), Brandeis "catalogued the Court’s actual overruling practices in such a powerful manner that his attendant stare decisis analysis immediately assumed canonical authority."
 Brandeis wrote:

 The rule of stare decisis descended from Brandeis's formulation would later split into strong and weak forms as a result of the disagreement between Chief Justice William Rehnquist and Associate Justice Thurgood Marshall in Payne v.
 Tennessee (1991).